Hospitality, Resort, and Tourism Management

 - Students may also choose to minor in hospitality, resort, and tourism management.

 Beyond the Classroom

-Recent graduates of the program have careers in management for the hotel, restaurant, food and beverage, event/conference planning and sales, resort/cruise industry and tourism marketing.
+Recent graduates of the program have careers in management for hotel, restaurant, food and beverage, event/conference planning and sales, resort/cruise industry, and tourism marketing.

 Areas of Study

 Associate Professor of Hospitality, Resort, and Tourism Management

 Director, Clay Brittain Jr. Center for Resort Tourism